Ways to pay your rent

 Once you've set up a Direct Debit, we'll send you a letter confirming when payments will be taken.

 Please note: you will have to make any payments due up to the start date of your Direct Debit.
+If you do not do so, we will take all arrears outstanding when we collect the first payment.

 You can also find out more about what Direct Debit is and how it works on the Direct Debit website.